lihaoyi/Metascala/tasks.md

 - Get proper stack traces working when something fails in an `invoke` called from a native binding

+- More complete support for Rhino, with bigger test scripts

 - Get Javac working inside Metascala

 - Upgrade to Scala 2.12